sundeepnarang/redis-rpc/README.md

 Lets assume you have a application made of two node servers.

 * A dispatcher server which handles users and routes.
-* A service module that performs backend tasks
+* A service module that performs backend tasks.

 1. This module will make a call from dispatcher module to service module.
 2. Service module will then perform the task.